cloudmesh-deprecated/deprectated-django-account-management/doc/How_to_install_Django_on_your_Ubuntu_Machine.rst

 1. Install python on Ubuntu Machine (if you haven't already) sudo apt-get install python
-   *After entering command type python and you should get the following prompt:

 2. Install pip on Ubuntu Machine (if you haven't already) sudo apt-get install python-pip